 Military History Museum Dresden, south facade; © Hufton+Crow photography

 History and architecture

-The Military History Museum in located in the outskirts of Dresden, a city tragically famous as the target of one of the most devastating bombings of the World War II which, in February 1945, largely destroyed the historical center of the ancient capital of the Kingdom of Saxony.
+The Military History Museum is located on the outskirts of Dresden, a city tragically famous as the target of one of the most devastating bombings of World War II which, in February 1945, largely destroyed the historical center of the ancient capital of the Kingdom of Saxony.

 The museum was established in 1897, housed in a classic-revival style arsenal building completed 20 years before, to depict the history of the Royal Saxon Army, and in 1991 was converted into the museum of the Bundeswehr, the Armed Forces of the then recently reunified Germany.

 In 2001 an architectural competition was held for the expansion and renovation of the museum, after which Polish-born American architect Daniel Libeskind was selected to redevelop its building.

 Aerial view of the museum, photo © Matthias Kunde